digital-work-lab/open-source-project/docs/week_3_python_teaching_notes_2.md

 | 01:12        | 72       | Overall                                         |                                                                   |

 {: .info }
-> Have students start the codespaces on Github from colrev/tutorial branch (see notebook)
+> - Have students start the codespaces on Github from colrev/tutorial branch (see notebook)
+> - Run the pre-commit hooks a few times to illustrate the typing information

 <div class="page-break"></div>

-# Python session 2

-- Run the pre-commit hooks a few times to illustrate the typing information

 ## Object-oriented programming <a id="object"></a>